enso-org/enso/doc/design/type-system/types.md

 - Add additional safety and checking by introducing more complex type-system usage (e.g. dependency, partial data, etc).

-It should be noted that, in this sense, Luna's structural type system has no concept of a 'principle' (or most-general) type for an expression, at least not in the sense of traditional System-F.
+It should be noted that, in this sense, Enso's structural type system has no concept of a 'principle' (or most-general) type for an expression, at least not in the sense of traditional System-F.